vanus-labs/docs/content/vanus-connect/connector-guides/source/aws-sqs/setup.md

 ![aws-sqs-source-18](images/aws-sqs-source-18.webp)

-8. **Copy your SQS Arn**⑯, it will be needed when creating your connection in Vanus.
+8. **Copy your SQS ARN**⑯, it will be needed when creating your connection in Vanus.

 ![aws-sqs-source-19](images/aws-sqs-source-19.webp)